-@CassieEstermont posted on Wed Mar 17, 221 days ago
+@CassieEstermont posted on Wed Mar 17, over a year ago

 "What is happening, Steffon?"

 Her voice echoed through the deck.
 Signs of a sea storm were obvious to many men, but she would not give in.
 From that spot, she could see two male figures at the shore.
 Robert and Stannis were waiting for them.
 But Steffon's voice gave no hope.

 "We failed, Cass.
 And I am sorry for it."